BiG-CZ/bigcz.org/portal.md

 <img src="https://github.com/BiG-CZ/bigcz.org/blob/master/assets/img/BiGCZDataPortal-Screenshot3-CINERGI.png?raw=true" align="right" width="300">

 After geospatial analysis of an area of interest, the user can search within that area for datasets contained in three separate data catalogs (CINERGI, HydroShare,  CUAHSI Water Data Center).
+The list can be filtered by free-text search and by time period coverage.
+A dataset can be selected for additional details, such as the dataset abstract and links to sources and web services.

 Read about the [BiG CZ Data Catalog](http://bigcz.org/catalog/) for more info.

 ### GitHub Repository